 “The programme is transformational; I am a different coach as a result.
 It’s offered me an opportunity to develop my practice at all levels; when working with individuals, teams and organisations.
 It allowed me to bring together my life experience, previous training and development, as well as the learning during the programme, to create my signature approach.
 The faculty and participants were generous with their time and created a safe, but challenging, place to learn and grow as a systemic team coach practitioner.
 Highly recommended.”

 The Systemic Team Coaching® Diploma involves 121 hours of coach training that can be used towards PCC accreditation with the International Coach Federation (ICF).

 This course is also accredited by Middlesex University and leads to the award of 40 level 7 credit points.
 Graduates can take their study further and complete a Masters at Middlesex University.

-- at least four years’ practice and training equivalent to PCC (ICF) Practitioner Level (EMCC)
+1. An experienced individual coach with at least three years’ practice having completed either a training equivalent to ACC (ICF) or Practitioner Level (EMCC)

 “I wanted to spend more time in a learning environment and tap into the collective knowledge of the faculty at the AoEC.
 This team coach training programme has enabled me to do just that.
 It has been the most significant, stretching and rewarding learning experience of my career to date.”

 We run this course every 12 to 18 months in London.